SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/Dataminer_Health_Check/Dataminer_Health_Check_Tool_Configuration.md

    - *Name*: Select the name of the subscription you want to link to a test.
    - *Operator and Threshold*: Define the conditions to determine whether the test passes or fails.
    - *Display Title*: Optionally, enter a custom name for the test to make it easily identifiable.
    - *Element/DMA Filter*: Use this field to apply the test to a specific element.
+Enter the name of the element you want to target.
    - *Display Key Filter*: Use this field if the test should only consider specific entries.
+The filter must be in the format of a regular expression.
    - *Status Checkbox*: Select this box if you want the text to be enabled as soon as it is created.

    ![Link Subscription to Test](~/user-guide/images/Health_Check_Link_Subscription.png)